ntop/ntopng/doc/src/scripts/alert_endpoints.rst

 Endpoints Definition
 --------------------

-The endpoints are defined into the `./alert_endpoints` subdirectory of the plugin.
+The endpoints are defined into the `./alert_endpoints` subdirectory of the script.
 Let's analyze the `email_alert_endpoint`_  as an example.

 Endpoint Script